TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/BulkInsert.md

 ## LINQ to DB

+LinqToDB only supports bulk inserts from a collection of objects.

+Note the use of `BulkCopyType.ProviderSpecific`.

+@snippet cs [..\Recipes.LinqToDB\BulkInsert\BulkInsertScenario.cs] BulkInsert

 For more information see [Bulk Copy (Bulk Insert)](https://linq2db.github.io/articles/sql/Bulk-Copy.html)

-TODO

 ## LLBLGen Pro